ArthiaCarnation/ArthiaCarnation/README.md

 the song that steadies your heart as the world waits for you to breathe again."
      <p align="left">
-only I can calm this weeping goddess, with a song sung meant for only her alone.
+Only I can tranquil this goddess, with a song sung meant for only her alone.
     <p align="left">
 And so I sang